Jin Xing: Film and television

 Her film debut was in the Korean movie Resurrection of the Little Match Girl in 2002.
 In 2005, she appeared in the Thai movie Tom-Yum-Goong as the villain Madame Rose.

 In 2013, she began her television career as a judge on China's first season of So You Think You Can Dance.
 Jin went viral when she scathingly commented on the show's host's attempt to turn a contestant's injury into a sob story.
 She stated, "Chinese TV always digs at people's scars, consumes their pain.
 This is the biggest weakness of Chinese TV and I hate it!
 I hope that on 'So You Think You Can Dance' we won't use people's pain, we won't use people's sympathy, we won't use people's suffering."
 Audiences appreciated her raw honesty, and nine months later she had her own nationally broadcast show.

-Jin hosted her own television chat show The Jin Xing Show on Dragon TV between 2015 and 2017.
+Jin hosted The Jin Xing Show on Dragon TV between 2015 and 2017.
 In 2016, she began hosting the dating show Chinese Dating with the Parents, where parents decide on a prospective wife for their sons.
 The show received criticism for portraying a conservative view on marriage and the role of women in the family.
 According to Vivian Wang and Joy Dong of The New York Times, Jin "bristles at being called a conservative.
 If she were a male chauvinist, she said, she would have continued living as a man."
 She has also advocated against gender discrimination in employment.
+Jin and her husband, Heinz Gerd Oidtmann, were contestants on The Amazing Race China 3 in 2016, where they finished 6th.

-Jin and her husband were contestants on The Amazing Race China 3 in 2016, where they finished 6th.
+Since 2021, after a series of her shows were shut down or her credits erased, Jin has publicly protested against being discriminated against and censored by the authorities.

 Other work

 She participated in the Stock Exchange of Visions project in 2007.

 In May 2021, she appeared in an advertising campaign for Dior to promote the empowerment and independence of women.

-In March 2022, Jin shared a post on Sina Weibo where she criticised President of Russia Vladimir Putin for launching military invasion into Ukraine.
-The post was taken down by Chinese censors.
+In March 2022, Jin criticized Vladimir Putin, President of Russia, on Weibo for launching a military invasion into Ukraine; her post was soon censored and her account muted.

 Personal life

 When Jin was six years old, she went outside during a storm, hoping that "lightning would strike and transform her into a girl".
 She underwent sex reassignment surgery in 1995 in Beijing.

 Jin has adopted 3 children.
 At the age of 33, Jin adopted a son and then two other children she raised by herself until her marriage in 2005.
 She married her German husband Heinz Gerd Oidtmann in 2005.
 She currently lives with her husband and children in Shanghai.

-In addition to her native Chinese, she can speak English, Korean, Japanese, Italian, and French.
+In addition to her native Chinese and Korean, she can speak English, Japanese, Italian, and French.

 Recognition

 She was recognized as one of the BBC's 100 women of 2017.
+Jin has been referred to as "China's Oprah Winfrey" by numerous Western media sources.